YouTube and Twitter may be banned in Russia: what is the reason

 The expert community did not agree with this interpretation.

-"Censorship is when the state restricts freedom of speech, private platforms cannot censor by definition, unless they are forced to do so by the state," Karen Ghazaryan, an analyst with the Russian Association for Electronic Communications, told the BBC.
-He did not see the logic in the new blocking initiative: "That is, we restrict the rights of Russians, so we will decide en masse, without a court decision, without anything, to restrict the rights of Russians?"
+“Censorship is when the state restricts freedom of speech; private platforms, by definition, cannot engage in censorship unless the state forces them to do so,” Karen Kazaryan, an analyst at the Russian Association of Electronic Communications, told the BBC.
+He did not see the logic in the new blocking initiative: “That is, we are restricting the rights of Russians, so we will decide en masse, without a court decision, without anything, to restrict the rights of Russians?”

 The public Internet activist, head of Roskomsvoboda Artem Kozlyuk agrees with him.

-“Of course, this is not about censorship as such, if we talk about private sites,” he told the BBC.
-“Of course, users have the right to complain that their materials are blocked within these social networks, but this is considered exclusively within the platform itself, the Internet resource itself.”
+“Of course, we are not talking about censorship as such when we talk about private platforms,” he told the BBC.
+“Of course, users have the right to complain that their materials are blocked within these social networks, but this is considered exclusively within the site itself, the Internet resource itself.”

 Some Twitter users were surprised that the Russian authorities have started to counter censorship on the Internet, despite the fact that in recent years they have created an array of legislative measures that regulate the Internet and maintain a register of prohibited sites.